Peligrietzer/feral_machines/posts/defrag-0.md

 There are, at least, five sources of obscurity that can affect philosophical writing:

-1. technical jargon (benign, non-vacuous, reducible)
+1. technical jargon (benign, non-vacuous, semantically reducible)

-2. poetic cognition (benign, non-vacuous, irreducible)
+2. poetic cognition (benign, non-vacuous, semantically irreducible)

-3. accidental ineloquence (neutral, non-vacuous, reducible)
+3. accidental ineloquence (neutral, non-vacuous, semantically reducible)

-4. shibboleths (pernicious, vacuous, irreducible)
+4. shibboleths (pernicious, vacuous, semantically irreducible)

-5. bullshit (pernicious, non-vacuous, irreducible)
+5. bullshit (pernicious, non-vacuous, semantically irreducible)

+There's also the obscurity of incomplete and elliptical notes.
+I'll come back to this.

 ---